graph-algorithms/edge-addition-planarity-suite/README.md

 ## Versioning

-The APIs for the graph library and the planarity algorithm implementations are versioned using the method documented in [`configure.ac`](configure.ac).
+The overall project and the APIs for the graph library and the planarity-related algorithm implementations are versioned using the methods documented in [`configure.ac`](configure.ac) and [`graphLib.h`](c/graphLib/graphLib.h).
+The overall project version adheres to a `Major.Minor.Maintenance.Tweak` numbering system, and the `libPlanarity` shared library, which contains the graph library and planarity-related algorithm implementations, is versioned using the _current:revision:age_ system from `LibTool`.

-The `planarity.exe` application, which provides command-line and menu-driven interfaces for the graph library and planarity algorithms, is versioned according to the `Major.Minor.Maintenance.Tweak` numbering system documented in the comments in [`planarity.c`](c/planarity.c).
+The `planarity.exe` application, which provides command-line and menu-driven interfaces for the graph library and planarity-related algorithms, is versioned using the overall project version defined in [`graphLib.h`](c/graphLib/graphLib.h) (see [`planarityHelp.c`](c/planarityApp/planarityHelp.c)).

 ## License